 The 25% of Cuiabá I’s gas requirements purchased from the market are projected to be purchased at US$1.00 MMBtu (base year 2000) and escalated by the same WTI index.
 As a result the weighted price paid for gas by Cuiabá I will total US$1.10 MMBtu.

-The cost of transportation for Cuiabá I’s gas supply reflects the cost of transmission through Transredes and GTB as applicable to the source of gas.
-The weighted price for gas transportation is set at US$0.21 MMBtu (base year 2000) adjusted annually by [ ].
+The cost of transportation for Cuiabá I’s gas supply reflects the cost of transmission through Transredes (US$0.25 per MMBtu) and GTB (US$0.145 per MMBtu).
+The cost of transportation remains level throughout the projected period.

 Cuiabá I O&M costs are projected to be US$6.12 MWh by 2002, the first full year of gas-fired operations at 480 MW of capacity.
 This cost includes the operating costs of GasMat and GasBol.
-As each Phase of Cuiabá I becomes operational, there is an incremental increase in O&M. Once the project begins operating at full capacity O&M stabilizes and escalates with either US CPI or with IGP-M, depending on whether the O&M is US dollar denominated or Brazilian Reais denominated.
+As each Phase of Cuiabá I becomes operational, there is an incremental increase in O&M. Once the project begins operating at full capacity O&M stabilizes and escalates with either US CPI or with IGP-M, depending on whether the O&M is US Dollar denominated or Brazilian Reais denominated.

 CUIABÁ II & III – Cuiabá II and Cuiabá III projections for total fuel costs of US$1.145 MMBtu (base year 2000) which accounts for the commodity price (US$1.00 MMBtu) plus transportation on GTB (US$0.145 MMBtu).
-The commodity portion of the gas price is escalated by a US CPI while the transportation portion is escalated annually by [ ].
+The commodity portion of the gas price is escalated by a US CPI minus 0.25%.

-Total O&M costs are projected to total US$4.91/MWh in 2003 for Cuiabá II and US$5.19/MWh in 2005 for Cuiabá III, the first year of full operations for each.
-Reais denominated O&M is projected to increase in line with Brazilian inflation (IGP-M) and US dollar denominated O&M with US CPI.
+Total O&M costs are projected to total US$4.63/MWh in 2003 for Cuiabá II and US$4.89/MWh in 2005 for Cuiabá III, the first year of full operations for each.
+Reais denominated O&M is projected to increase in line with IGP-M and US Dollar denominated O&M with US CPI.

 Management Fee